-17 Shania Twain Songs to Reignite Your Fandom in 2017
+17 Shania Twain Songs to Reignite Your Fandom

 Shania Twain's songs, like the artist herself, are timeless.
 The Canadian country-pop queen reigned the airwaves in the 1990s, blasting out woman-empowering anthems and sensitive ballads that consistently climbed the charts and left fans wanting more.
 Twain's captivating voice, sassy attitude and whistle-worthy good looks are just a few reasons she has become the country icon we know today.
 To honor this accomplished songstress, we have compiled a list of her best songs.